All product names, logos, and brands used in this post are property of their respective owners.

 Review the HTTP trace in Fiddler and look for failures (usually HTTP 400, 502, or 504 errors) - select the failed request, then click Inspectors and JSON in the response section - this will reveal a more detailed error message

-In this post, I’ve detailed some of the possible causes of the generic message and the more specific error messages that can be captured with a Fiddler trace.
+In this post, I’ve detailed some of the possible causes of the generic message and the more specific error messages that can be captured in the HTTP conversation.
 I have also added an appendix to the end of this post with the legacy Flow “SFTP” connector error messages and causes.

 Symptoms of Flow being unable to access your SFTP server due to a bad username or password include the following error message in an HTTP trace: